Requirements for public apps on Shopify

 The icon's SVG file should be less than 2KB.

-The icon's SVG file can contain only whitelisted tags:
+The icon's SVG file can contain only permitted tags:

-The icon's SVG file can contain only whitelisted attributes:
+The icon's SVG file can contain only permitted attributes:

 - Testing your app before submitting - Learn our recommended best practices for testing your app before submitting it for review.